Introduction to quantum exclusion processes: Ensembles of structured random matrices

 The relations \eqref{eq:saddle} are the extremization condition for the l.h.s. of \eqref{eq:extremization} viewed as functional of $a$ and $b$. \end{claim} The functional derivative in \eqref{eq:saddle} is given by

 Different proofs of this claim were presented in \cite{bernard2023structured}.
 The most conceptual proof is probably the one using conditional non-commutative probability and the relation between the cyclic loop cumulants and operator valued free cumulants.
 The relations \eqref{eq:saddle} are then equivalent to the relation between the operator valued Cauchy and $R$-transforms in free probability \cite[Chap.
 9, Theorem 11]{Mingo2017Free}.
 All these proofs rely on the tree structure underlying non-crossing probability, which is induced by the nested structure of non-crossing partitions as in Figure \ref{fig:Kreweras}.
+In the case of Wigner matrices with variance profile, the equation for the eigenvalue density in \cite{casati1993generalized, shlyakhtenko1996random} are equivalent to \eqref{eq:saddle} with only $g_1$ and $g_2$ non vanishing.

 \begin{remark} The large $N$ limit of the spectrum of $M_h$ is determined by the limit of its Stieltjes transform $G(z):=\lim_{N\to\infty }N^{-1} \tr\left(\frac{1}{z-M_h}\right)$.
 Under Assumptions \ref{assumption}, using \eqref{eq:PM-self}, the Stieltjes transform is equal to its mean in the large $N$ limit.
 By Claim \ref{claim:subblock}, the later is simply obtained by taking a derivative with respect to $z$ in the solution \eqref{eq:extremization}, i.e.